 Mark Battaglia, ’04, ’11: bachelor

 of business administration in business information systems, masters in business administration.
-Mark is a commercial lines account executive for Tompkins Insurance Agencies in the Rochester, NY area.
+Mark is a commercial lines account executive for Tompkins Insurance Agencies in the Rochester, New York area.
 Previously, Mark worked on the enterprise

 and Rochester.
 In addition, Mark has worked with the Bona Athletic Fund on “Golf with the Bonnies” and “ROC City Hoops Classic” in Rochester.
-Mark is a native of Batavia, NY, and currently resides in Penfield, N.Y.
+Mark is a native of Batavia, New York, and currently resides in Penfield, New York.

 Two of Mark’s brothers and father have also graduated from St. Bonaventure.